laike9m/f/README.md

 import f

-@f    # This will log to tmp.log with mode 'w' def inner():
+@f    # This will save the output of print() to tmp.log with mode 'w' def inner():
     print('Some really really really long stuff....')

-# This will log to important.log with mode 'a'
+# This will save the output of print() to important.log with mode 'a'
 @f(filename='important.log', mode='a')
 def inner():
     print('Yet another some really really really long stuff....')